purnendukar/PassCave-backend/docs/api/2-credential.md

-mobile | Mobile number used for the website login email | Email used for the website login url | Website URL access_given | List of user ids who can access this credential
+mobile | Mobile number used for the website login email | Email used for the website login url | Website URL access_given | List of user ids who can access this secrets

 **Request**
 ```json